ARMINPAN/Signals-Systems_Sharif_HW/README.md

   * 1,4 - Object detection in image/video
 > EEG signals
   * 2,1 - Topography and power of channels
-  * 2,2 - Eye blink using FP1 channel data
+  * 2,2 - Count Eye blinks using FP1 channel data